Slow Cooker Borracho Beans (Frijoles Borrachos) – Easy Mexican “Drunken” Beans

 Absolutely!
 Generally speaking, anything that gets made in a slow cooker will do just fine being made ahead.
 Borracho beans will keep in the refrigerator for up to a week, or can be frozen for up to three months.

-What is the best beer for making borracho beans?
+What is the best beer to use for Slow Cooker Borracho Beans?

 If you make this recipe for Slow Cooker Borracho Beans, please be sure to rate and review the recipe below.
 I always love hearing from you!